TDarkShadow/vivanewvegas-wabbajack/README.md

 ### I have a bug / question!

-Ask it in the [Viva New Vegas Discord](https://discord.gg/DhX5S27).
-The support channel in the Wabbajack Discord is for installation questions, not support for in-game stuff, suggestions, or bug reports.
+For installation issues, ask about it in the [Wabbajack Discord](https://discord.gg/wabbajack) Server.
+Usually it means some mod become unavailable or there is some other Wabbajack specific issues.

+For in-game issues, suggestions, or bug reports, go to the [Viva New Vegas Discord](https://discord.gg/DhX5S27) server.

 ### I want to support your work!